joshbruce/fourth-earth-raw/public/content.md

 Ranks serve two primary purposes:

 1. represent character improvement (progression) through intentional action and
-2. offer an alternative means of increasing success probability.
+2. a way of increasing success probability.

 Guidelines:

-1. Ranks should be earned by succeeding or failing difficulties greater than the current rank achieved.
+1. Earning ranks should require 2 or more proficiency points.
-2. Using success or failure should be consistently applied during play either per session or for the system developed; success causes ranks to be earned slower than using failure.
+2. The implementation should favor proficiency points earned on success or failure (not both equally) and should be consistent across the entire session or longer; ranks tend to be earned faster using failure than success.
-2. If using success (rather than failure) to earn proficiency points, consider giving players a means by which to reduce difficulties (see Fourth Earth RAW: Additions, "Difficulty reduction" section), which may add another layer of strategy for players as well.
+3. When favoring success, players should be able to reduce difficulties somehow (see Fourth Earth RAW: Additions “Difficulty reduction” section).
+4. Proficiency points should be earned from difficulties greater than the current achieved rank.

 Implementation:

-1. Ranks are made of 2 or more proficiency points.
-2. 1 proficiency point is earned on either success or failure against a difficulty; the choice of using success or failure should be consistent for the session, if not longer.
-2. Proficiency points are added to the lowest unattained rank first.
+1. Proficiency points are added to the lowest unattained rank first.

 Consider:

-Character A successfully completes a difficulty 0 action; no proficiency points are earned.
+In their solo adventuring, Player A normally uses proficiency on success.
+Player A has been playing character A who has achieved multiple ranks in various skills.
+Player B decides to join with their newly created character B, no ranks achieved.

+To minimize complexity and maximize growth for character A, player A and B agree to favor proficiency on failure this session; 2 points on failure and 1 point on success.
+Each rank requires 4 points.

-Character A now has 1 rank and tries a difficulty 1 action.
-Player A rolls 2 dice and character A earns 0 proficiency points; the rank of the corresponding difficulty is full.
+Character A has 1 rank against a difficulty 1, they succeed and earn 0 proficiency points; the initial difficulty was not greater than their current rank.

+Character B has 0 ranks against the same action, they fail and earn 2 proficiency points (halfway to the rank of character A).

-Character A is attempting a difficulty 3 action.
-Character A has 1 rank, which means player A rolls 2 dice.
-1 proficiency point is earned toward the second, unfilled rank; not the third.
+Character A is attempting something they have 1 rank in, which increases success probability.
+The difficulty is 3.
+They succeed, earning 1 proficiency point toward the second rank (progressing while not effectively abandoning character B).

-Note: Lower-level ranks tend to be earned quickly and higher ranks are earned slower due in part to lower ranks filling first and from scarcity of higher level difficulties.

-Guidelines:
+In the next session, player A teaches player B how they normally play, which is:

+- earn 1 proficiency point on success (no change),
+- no points on failure (change), and
+- the ability to reduce difficulty levels by spending battery points.

+Further guidelines:

+1. Ranks should be earned at least by using skills associated with actions.
-1. The number of proficiency points per rank should be consistent across all rank-able aspects.
+2. The number of proficiency points per rank should be consistent across all rank-able aspects of the character.
-2. Ranks should be earned at least by using skills associated with actions.
 3. Earning 1 proficiency point may increase multiple rank-able aspects of the character.

 ## Time and space